-Jesson Cid’s last major medal was the 2015 SEA Games in Singapore.
+Jesson Cid’s last major medal was in the 2015 SEA Games in Singapore.
 He could not defend his title against the Vietnamese athlete Nguyen Van Hue who tallied 7232 points.
 Nevertheless, Cid let in a valiant effort with 7065 points, just 4 points off his then-national record.
-And Janry Ubas, another FEU alumni, took the bronze in the Decathlon in 6796 points.
+And Janry Ubas, another FEU alumni, took the bronze in the Decathlon with 6796 points.

 Cid had ongoing knee problems that required surgery and was never fully able to recover.
-As a result, he was removed from the national team by around 2017, ending his athletic career.
+As a result, he was removed from the national team around 2017, ending his athletic career.
 However, he carried on in some capacity in 2017 as the training partner to Aries Toledo, who also hailed from the northern part of the country and was able to break Cid’s SEA Games record and win the gold back for the Philippines at the 2017 SEA Games.

-PLEASE SHARE THIS ARTICLE AND POST COMMENTS BELOW
+SHARE THIS ARTICLE AND POST COMMENTS BELOW

 LIKE OUR FACEBOOK PAGE